akashShanmugraj/programming-notes/19Z205 - C Programming/important.md

 # Important Specific Cases

 ## 19Z205- C Programming

+### Arguments and Parameters

+Arguments are the values that are **passed** to a function when it is called.
+Parameters are the variables that are used to **receive the arguments** passed to a function.

+### `scanf` and `gets`

+`scanf` reads a string until it encounters a whitespace character. `gets` reads a string until it encounters a newline character. `scanf` is used to read formatted input from the standard input stream, while `gets` is used to read a line of text from the standard input stream.

+### `scanf` and `getchar`

+`scanf` reads a string until it encounters a whitespace character. `getchar` reads a single character from the standard input stream. `scanf` is used to read formatted input from the standard input stream, while `getchar` is used to read a single character from the standard input stream.

 ### Sorting a 2D Array

 ```c
 // sort a string list in alphabetical order